-The disappearance, due to felony disenfranchisement, of over one-and-a-half million voices from the electoral landscape affects all Floridians, but the impact is not spread evenly across all communities or across the state.
-Evidence suggests that the consequences of felony disenfranchisement fall disproportionately on poor communities and communities of color, which are likely to have high concentrations of Returning Citizens who are disenfranchised.
+The disappearance, due to felony disenfranchisement, of over one-and-a-half million voices from the electoral landscape still affects all Floridians, but the impact is not spread evenly across all communities or across the state.
+Evidence suggests that the consequences of felony disenfranchisement fall disproportionately on poor communities and communities of color, which are likely to have high concentrations of Returning Citizens who were disenfranchised prior to Amendment 4's passage.
 High numbers of people with felony convictions return, upon their release, to geographic areas where people of color live.
 Note that our research focuses specifically on the Black community.
-Evidence suggests that the consequences of felony disenfranchisement fall disproportionately on poor communities and communities of color, which are likely to have high concentrations of Returning Citizens who are disenfranchised.
+The FDOC data collected related to Latinx, Native American and Asian American, Native Hawaiian people and Pacific Islanders is insufficient to allow for reliable analysis of socio-economic impact and disparities at the zip code and neighborhood level.

-DISPROPORTIONATE IMPACT ON BLACK NEIGHBORHOODS
+DISPROPORTIONATE IMPACT

 The dark shaded areas on each county map reflect the five zip codes with the highest Black population percentages.
 The counties' Returning Citizens live in disproportionate numbers in those five zip codes.
-The charts show the percentage and numbers of Returning Citizens in those Black neighborhoods, as compared to the county as a whole.
+The charts show the percentage and numbers of Returning Citizens in those Black neighborhoods, as compared to the county as a whole.81